git-town/git-town/website/src/commands/ship.md

 can modify.
 You can submit an empty commit message to abort the shipping process.

 This command ships only direct children of the main branch.
-To ship a nested feature branch, you need to first ship or [kill](kill.md) all its ancestor branches.
+To ship a child branch, you need to first ship or [kill](kill.md) all its ancestor branches.

 ### Arguments